Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Model and Methods

-We consider a two-dimensional simple cubic lattice and a rectangular domain of $31\times15$ sites motivated by the elongated shape of the skyrmion and antiskyrmion.
-It has been established by now that ground state properties of similar ordered magnetic materials can be faithfully extracted via DMRG~\cite{White1992,Haller2022,Zhao2024,Bhowmick2024, Haller2024,Kuchkin2025_2}.
-In this work, we find that excited states are well approximated by the DMRG-X algorithm~\cite{Khemani2016}, and discuss its convergence in the Supplemental material~\cite{Suppl}.
-We fix $J=1$ and $D=0.5$ so that the chosen system size is compatible with approximately one period of the spiral, given by $2\pi J/D\sim13$ in units of interatomic distance, and to accommodate single-skyrmion excitations.
-In the case of the classical monoaxial chiral magnet $(\alpha=0)$, the low-energy excitations are the saturated state, as well as spin-spiral, skyrmion, and antiskyrmion states~\cite{Suppl}.
-While the first two can form the ground state, the last two are always excited states.
-To observe these states without additional surface twists on the system boundaries, we add boundary conditions in the form of classical environment spins.
-The latter represents a single layer of classical spins around the simulation domain pinned along the $z$ axis.
+We consider a two-dimensional simple cubic lattice and a rectangular domain of $31\times15$ sites, motivated by the elongated shape of the skyrmion and antiskyrmion.
+It has been established that ground state properties of similar ordered magnetic materials can be reliably calculated via DMRG~\cite{Haller2022,Zhao2024,Bhowmick2024, Haller2024,Kuchkin2025_2}.
+In this work, we find that excited states are well approximated by the DMRG-X algorithm~\cite{Khemani2016} [see~\Cref{fig:cross_spread}, panels~(b) and (c)].
+We fix $J=1$ and $D=0.5$ so that the chosen system size is compatible with approximately one period of the spiral, given by $2\pi J/D\sim13$ in units of the interatomic distance, and to accommodate single-skyrmion excitations.
+In the case of the classical monoaxial chiral magnet $(\alpha=0)$, the low-energy excitations are the saturated state, as well as spin-spiral, skyrmion, and antiskyrmion states.
+While the first two can be ground states, depending on the value of the uniform Zeeman field, the last two are always excited states.
+To observe these states without additional surface twists on the system boundaries, we add boundary conditions in the form of classical environment spins, i.e., a single layer of classical spins around the simulation domain pinned along the $z$ axis~\cite{Siegl2022,Haller2024}.
 Quantum spins interact with the classical environment through pairwise exchange and DM interactions similarly to \cref{eq:hamiltonian}, but where one spin operator is replaced by the pinned classical spin.
 Therefore, the interaction with the classical environment is effectively an additional Zeeman interaction for the boundary quantum spins.

-\textit{Skyrmions and antiskyrmions.} Skyrmion states can be found as excitations above the saturated state, for which we choose $B=0.6B_\mathrm{D}$, where $B_\mathrm{D}=D^2/2J$ is the value of the critical longitudinal field~\cite{Kuchkin2023}.
-Excitations can be simulated via the DMRG-X method~\cite{Khemani2016}, which targets energy eigenstates that maximize fidelity to an initial state.
-The standard DMRG-X algorithm scales with the bond dimension $\chi$ as $\chi^6$, and is therefore much more demanding than the standard DMRG algorithm to approximate ground states, which instead scales with $\chi^3$.